Planning an Intervention? 5 Things You Need to Know

 #1.
-What is an Intervention?
+What Is an Intervention?

 An intervention is a formal or informal meeting of friends, family, and/or professionals in hopes of inspiring behavior change.
-In cases of drug addiction, loved ones will meet with the individual, with or without professional assistance.
+In cases of drug or alcohol addiction, loved ones will meet with the individual, with or without professional assistance.

 They will discuss the reality of the situation and how the addictive behavior is affecting their lives, and encourage the person to seek help for their addiction.
-An intervention is a combination of education and support with the goal of providing the addict with a structured opportunity to create positive change.1
+An intervention is a combination of education and support, with the goal of providing the addict with a structured opportunity to create positive change.1

 #2.
-When is an Intervention Needed?
+When Is an Intervention Needed?

-Those suffering from addiction are often in denial and struggle to face the harsh reality of their addiction.
+Those suffering from addiction are often in denial and struggle to face the harsh reality of their substance use problem.
 While it is best for them to choose to seek help on their own, this is not usually the case.
 Many require the support of their friends and family in order to finally take the initial step toward recovery.
 An intervention may be necessary if your loved one presents with any of the following: